lilleydev/property-for-market/spec.md

 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)

   - '/needs_help' is available for users to access the list of tasks that other user's need help with.
+  - calls scope method in NeedsHelpController and uses on the 'needs_help/index'

 - [x] Include signup: DEVISE